What is Year to Date?

-Year to date (YTD) refers to the period between the beginning date of the fiscal year to the current date, or the most recent reporting period, such as the latest quarterly report.
+However, the YTD abbreviation could also mean the period between the beginning date of the fiscal year to the current date, or the most recent reporting period, such as the latest quarterly report.

 By measuring YTD performance, a company can assess its performance to date and determine how its current trajectory compares to its prior periods and internal forecasts, as well as for benchmarking purposes with comparable companies in either the same or an adjacent industry.

 The trend of the company’s sales performance, or alternatively the returns on a portfolio, can be useful for understanding the current state of its performance and if adjustments are necessary in order to reach the goals set by the management team.

 Suppose the management team of Microsoft (MSFT) were to state that their share price is currently up over 40% YTD.